RUB-EP1/ExercisesDataAnalysisWS2425/tutorials/tutorial-03.md

 - `model`: A function that represents the model to be fitted.
 It should take two arguments: data points and parameters.
 - `binning`: The bin edges for the histogram.
 - `best_fit_pars`: The best-fit parameters for the model.
-- `xlbl`: (Optional) Label for the x-axis.
+- `xlab`: (Optional) Label for the x-axis.
 Default is an empty string.
-- `ylbl`: (Optional) Label for the y-axis.
+- `ylab`: (Optional) Label for the y-axis.
 Default is an empty string.

 # Example
 ```julia